VIRTUAL POWER PLANT REACHES 1,100 HOMES

 Phase I has been delivered as planned, with 100 home energy systems successfully installed on Housing SA properties.

-The installation of the additional 1,000 Phase II home energy systems is underway, with all systems scheduled to be operational by October 2019.
+The installation of the additional 1,000 Phase II home energy systems is underway, with all systems scheduled to be operational by the end of 2019.

 Energy retailer Energy Locals is the official Phase II retail partner, selected by Tesla and the South Australian Government.